The vows are complete – CHECK

 Think FIRST about your audience.
 I see this all the time; a couple just loves a certain style of music that puts most people to sleep!
 They happily crank out their Spotify playlist, loaded with tracks that the general population won’t recognize, and then…. eventually….. “zzzzzzzzzzz.”

-If you do not dance, your guests will likely not dance either
+If you do not dance, your guests may not dance either

 If you are not dancers yourselves, why are you planning an event that ends with a dance party?
 A wedding reception should reflect “your” ideal party and if your “ideal party” does not include dancing, perhaps you should rethink your timeline.